Kerguelen Plateau: Geological history

 From the initial opening of the Indian Ocean until present, the Kerguelen hotspot has produced several, now widely dispersed, large-scale structures.
 These are now known to cover a time range from (Ma) with the oldest assigned structure being the Comei large igneous province in south-eastern Tibet.
-Historic work had believed that the hotspot became active more recently in what is now south-east Australia.
+Historic work had believed that the hotspot became active more recently in what is now south-west Australia.
 Ongoing analysis of specimens can result in timing changes, so some dates in the sequence that follows may alter.
 The Southern Kerguelen Plateau (SKP) formed 120–110 Ma; the Elan Bank 108–107 Ma, named by Dennis E. Hayes of Lamont Doherty Earth Observatory; the Central Kerguelen Plateau (CKP) 101–100 Ma; the Broken Ridge (connected to the CKP before the Eocene breakup) 95–94 Ma; the Skiff Bank (east of the Kerguelen Islands) 69–68 Ma; the Northern Kerguelen Plateau (NKP) 35–34 Ma; the Ninety East Ridge formed 82–37 Ma north to south; the Bunbury Basalt (Western Australia) 137–130.5 Ma; the Naturaliste Plateau (offshore Western Australia) formed 132–128 Ma; the Rajmahal Traps in Northeast India 118–117 Ma; and finally lamprophyres in India and Antarctica 115–114 Ma.